 Inherent in forward-looking information are risks, uncertainties and other factors beyond the Company's ability to predict or control.
-Please also make reference to those risk factors referenced in the "Risk Factors" section in the Company's MD&A for the year ended October 31, 2017.
+Please also make reference to those risk factors referenced in the "Risk Factors" section in the Company's MD&A for the year ended October 31, 2018.
 Readers are cautioned that the above chart does not contain an exhaustive list of the factors or assumptions that may affect the forward-looking information in this MD&A, and that the assumptions underlying such statements may prove to be incorrect.
 Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking information contained in this MD&A.

 Forward-looking information involves known and unknown risks, uncertainties and other factors that may cause the Company's actual results, performance or achievements to be materially different from any of its future results, performance or achievements expressed or implied by forward-looking information.
 All forward-looking information herein is qualified by this cautionary statement.
 Accordingly, readers should not place undue reliance on forward-looking information.
 The Company undertakes no obligation to update publicly or otherwise revise any forward-looking information, whether as a result of new information or future events or otherwise, except as may be required by applicable securities laws.
-If the Company does update any forward-looking information, no inference should be drawn that it will make additional updates with respect to that or other forward-looking information, unless required by applicable securities laws.
+If the Company does update any forward-looking information, unless required by applicable securities laws.